 Canyon Wren pairs appear to be monogamous and remain together throughout the year.
 Male and female often forage together, moving along rocky surfaces and investigating recesses, calling occasionally.
 Their movements are low and usually made in short hops, shifting from side to side frequently as they progress.
 Their movement on sheer rock usually follows patterns of cracks in the rock, and is made possible by their strong, short legs, long hindtoe, and long, sharp toenails.
 When probing a deep crevice, the birds flatten their bodies, spread their legs, and extend their necks.
 Pairs establish and defend breeding territories of 1–4 acres.
 In narrow canyons, these may include both sides of the canyon.
 Nonbreeding foraging territories can be much larger, reportedly as large as 50 acres.
 Both male and female Canyon Wrens behave aggressively toward Rock Wrens, following and chasing them from the Canyon Wrens’ territories.Back to top

-Canyon Wren populations appear to have been stable between 1966 and 2015, according to the North American Breeding Bird Survey.
-However the species is not well monitored, and it may be declining in some areas.
-Partners in Flight estimates a global breeding population of 400,000, with 68% living in the U.S., and 32% in Mexico.
-The species rates a 9 out of 20 on the Continental Concern Score.
-Canyon Wren is not on the 2016 State of North America's Birds' Watch List.Back to top
+Canyon Wren populations appear to have been stable between 1968 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 1 million and rates the species an 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Habitat alteration, and in some areas disturbance by recreational rock climbers, appear to be the chief threats to this species.Back to top